CaNS-World/CaNS-Fizzy/README.md

 ### Compilation

 #### Prerequisites
-The prerequisites for compiling DiCaNS are the following:
+The prerequisites for compiling CaNS-Fizzy are the following:

  * MPI
  * FFTW3/cuFFT library for CPU/GPU runs
  * The `nvfortran` compiler (for GPU runs)
  * NCCL and NVSHMEM (optional, may be exploited by the cuDecomp library)
+ * HYPRE library in case the variable-coefficients Poisson equation is solved without the pressure splitting technique.

 #### In short
-For most systems, DiCaNS can be compiled from the root directory with the following commands `make libs && make`, which will compile the 2DECOMP&FFT/cuDecomp libraries, and DiCaNS.
+For most systems, CaNS-Fizzy can be compiled from the root directory with the following commands `make libs && make`, which will compile the 2DECOMP&FFT/cuDecomp libraries, and CaNS-Fizzy.

 #### Detailed instructions
 The `Makefile` in root directory is used to compile the code, and is expected to work out-of-the-box for most systems.
 The `build.conf` file in the root directory can be used to choose the Fortran compiler (MPI wrapper), and a few pre-defined profiles depending on the nature of the run (e.g., production vs debugging), and pre-processing options.
 The following general pre-processing options are available: